Skip to Content

 • The Litoral Way – 33,5 km/20,8 mi, along the river and the coast.

 The Coastal Route is inland.
 It goes through the city, some industrial areas, near busy roads, and the airport.
 The first 7 km/3,4 mi from the Cathedral the Coastal and Central Route are the same.
 There is a quiet part through the forest in the second half.
 Not many places to stop for coffee or food in the middle.
-Very few pilgrims take this route out of Porto.
+Very few pilgrims take this route from Porto.

 The Litoral Way has become the standard route to walk out of Porto.
 The route is along the coast (along the Douro River first) except for a short part through Matosinhos.
 Since it’s a popular route there are many pilgrims.
 It has plenty of places to stop for lunch or coffee.
-In summer the beaches north of Porto are popular holiday destinations.
-If you don’t want to stay in the albergues book accommodation.

 Some people walk out of Porto following the Litoral Way and then switch to the Central Route in Vila do Conde following the connecting route to Rates.